 The M.S. in Food Systems and Society at OHSU combines in-person and online learning about food systems and social change.
 Our cohort-based structure combines online courses with short on-campus courses in Portland, Oregon.
 You are able to maintain your work and life commitments, while engaging and collaborating in person with inspired, motivated peers and other food system leaders.

-OHSU’s food systems curriculum integrates lived experience and academic scholarship by examining concepts, perspectives, and strategies relevant to social change in the food system.
+OHSU’s food systems and society curriculum integrates lived experience and academic scholarship by examining concepts, perspectives, and strategies relevant to social change in the food system.
 Through lenses of class, gender, and race-ethnicity, you will analyze how social conditions in the food system developed.
 You will also study how they are addressed, perceived, and portrayed.
 Students make an impact in their studies by contributing new knowledge to food systems equity and social change through a capstone project.

 Hybrid format: online courses with in-person intensive sessions

 The OHSU Food Systems and Society program is offered in an accessible, online format, complemented by two short campus sessions per year.
-The hybrid modality enables you to participate in the program while maintaining personal and professional commitments in your place of residence.
+This hybrid modality enables you to participate in the program while maintaining personal and professional commitments in your place of residence.
 Each fall and spring, you will spend time on our Portland campus collaborating with fellow students and faculty and engaging with thought leaders in the field.
 Part-time degree completion options are also available.

 Curriculum and degree requirements